AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-38827-customers-receive-an-order-shipment-email-containing-an-error-message.md

 ---
-description: 'The MDVA-38827 patch fixes the issue where customers receive an order shipment email containing the following error message: *We''re sorry, an error has occurred while generating this content*.
-This patch is available when the Quality Patches Tool (QPT) 1.1.0 is installed.
-The patch ID is MDVA-38827.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.'
+title: "MDVA-38827: Customers receive order shipment error via email"
 labels: QPT patches,Quality Patches Tool,QPT,QPT 1.1.0,Magento Commerce 2.4.4,Adobe Commerce 2.4.4,error message,on-premises,cloud infrastructure,order shipment,error,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
-title: 'MDVA-38827: Customers receive order shipment error via email'
 ---

-# MDVA-38827: Customers receive order shipment error via email

 The MDVA-38827 patch fixes the issue where customers receive an order shipment email containing the following error message: *We're sorry, an error has occurred while generating this content*.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.0 is installed.
 The patch ID is MDVA-38827.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.